Representative families for matroid intersections, with applications to location, packing, and covering problems: Facility location with multiple matroid constraints

-\subsection{Facility and client matroids representable over the same field}
+\subsubsection{Facility and client matroids representable over the same field}

 In this section, we prove \cref{thm:alg}\eqref{thm:alg2}: \mdmc{} is fixed\hyp parameter tractable parameterized by the number of matroids and the minimum rank over all client matroids if all matroids are representable over the same field.
-To this end, we prove the following, which, together with \cref{lem:turingred}, yields \cref{thm:alg}\eqref{thm:alg2}. \begin{proposition} An optimal solution to an \mdmcc{} instance~\(\I\) can be found in $f(a+c+k+\ell)\cdot \poly(|\I|)$~time if representations of the \(a\)~facility matroids and \(c\)~client matroids over the same field~\(\F_{p^d}\) are given for some prime~\(p\) polynomial in~\(|\I|\). \end{proposition} The algorithm for \cref{lem:mdmccfpt} is more involved than \cref{alg:mdmccpoly}, which breaks in the presence of client matroids, even a single one: we cannot guarantee that the sets~\(F(u)\) chosen in \cref{lin:fu} of \cref{alg:mdmccpoly} are independent in the client matroids or that their union will be.
+To this end, we prove the following, which, together with \cref{lem:turingred}, yields \cref{thm:alg}\eqref{thm:alg2}. \begin{proposition} An optimal solution to an \mdmcc{} instance~\(\I\) can be found in $f(a+c+k+\ell)\cdot \poly(|\I|)$~time if representations of the \(a\)~facility matroids and \(c\)~client matroids over the same field~\(\F_{p^d}\) are given for some prime~\(p\) polynomially upper\hyp bounded by~\(|\I|\). \end{proposition} The algorithm for \cref{lem:mdmccfpt} is more involved than \cref{alg:mdmccpoly}, which breaks in the presence of client matroids, even a single one: we cannot guarantee that the sets~\(F(u)\) chosen in \cref{lin:fu} of \cref{alg:mdmccpoly} are independent in the client matroids or that their union will be.
 Ideally, one would we able to choose from all possible subsets~\(F(u)\subseteq Z(u)\) of clients that could be served by~\(u\), yet there are too many.
 Here the \emph{max intersection representative families} that we construct in \cref{sec:rep-intersect} come into play: using \cref{lem:max-int-repr}, we compute a family~\(\cFs(u)\) so that, if there is any set of clients that can be served by~\(u\) and that is independent in all client matroids together with the clients served by other facilities, then \(\cFs(u)\)~contains at least one such subset yielding at least the same profit.
 Using \cref{thm:solve-spmc}, we can then compute disjoint unions of these sets maximizing profit.
-To describe the algorithm, we introduce some notation.
+To describe the algorithm, we introduce some notation. \begin{definition} For a universe~\(U\) with coloring~\(\col\colon\allowbreak U\to\{1,\dots,k+\ell\}\) and \(U(i)\) as in \cref{def:ui}, we denote by